 On multi-developer software projects, you can sometimes speed up every developer's builds a lot by allowing them to share the derived files that they build.
-SCons makes this easy, as well as reliable.
+After all, it is relatively rare that any in-progress change affects more than a few derived files, most will be unchanged.
+SCons makes this easy and reliable.